 MTEC understands the importance of sharing technical requirements as soon as possible with both members and to potential consortium members in order to allow the maximum possible time to prepare, team, and identify both public and private solicitation sponsors.
 Draft Request for Project Proposals will be shared via email upon request and this website.
 Understand that this information is draft in nature and changes could occur prior to publication of final documents.
 For specific Request for Project Information or Request for Project Proposal inquiries, please direct your correspondence to the following contacts:

-- Questions concerning contractual, cost or pricing should be directed to the MTEC Contracts Manager, Ms. Lisa Fisher, firstname.lastname@example.org
+- Questions concerning contractual, cost or pricing should be directed to the MTEC Contracts Administrator, Ms. Rebecca Harmon, email@example.com

 - Technical related questions should be directed to the MTEC Director of Research, Dr. Lauren Palestrini, Ph.D., firstname.lastname@example.org

-- Questions concerning membership should be directed to Ms. Stacey Lindbergh, MTEC Executive Director, firstname.lastname@example.org
+- Questions concerning membership should be directed to the MTEC Executive Director, Ms. Stacey Lindbergh, firstname.lastname@example.org

-- All other questions should be directed to Ms. Kathy Zolman, MTEC Program Manager, email@example.com
+- All other questions should be directed to the MTEC Program Manager, Ms. Kathy Zolman, email@example.com

 Potential Funding Availability

-MTEC membership is required for the submission of a full proposal in response to this upcoming MTEC RPP.
-To join MTEC, please visit How to Join.
+The RPP will be posted to the MTEC website and a summary notice will be posted on FedBizOpps (fbo.gov) to notify interested parties.
+MTEC membership is required for the submission of a white paper in response to this upcoming MTEC RPP.
+To join MTEC, please visit http://mtec-sc.org/how-to-join/